mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Fix print statement in \_\_press to print the right filename
 - [ ] The Q value as calculated uses the mass of hydrogen, which includes the electron.
 If you use a proton you get my value...
 - [ ] Maybe try recreate the Garcie results.
 Need to work out the way they did physicslists...
+- [ ] Are we sharing our data with MAXIQ?
+- [ ] Garcia results: find a EJ301 run at some energy, preferably 14 MeV.
+Also check the physics lists
 - [ ] Check if we asked for Opensky historical data access
+- [ ] Include figure numbers in the READMEs
 - [ ] Get all the other files processed and finalised for iTL data
 - [ ] repository: add the calibrated cut to ambe, and make a readme